Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Simulation study

-Table \ref{DS4comp} represents the mean values obtained over 100 simulations by the six alternative methodologies to whom EHyClus has been compared.
-EHyClus obtains more than 0.1 unit greater mean values for Purity, F.measure and Rand Index that the top result from this table: funHDDC with 0.8376 purity, 0.8187 Fmeasure and 0.8886 RI.
-EHyClus-mean and FGRC are two competitors obtaining similar values as those achieved with funHDDC.
-However, they are not competive to the good outcomes of EHyClus.

-Upon analyzing the distribution of the Rand Index for each methodology, as illustrated in \ref{DS4_boxplot}, it becomes apparent that EHyClus yields the most favorable outcomes, despite its high data variability.
-The methodology closest to EHyClus in terms of mean metric values, funHDDC, exhibits a less dispersed distribution but clearly inferior results compared to EHyClus.
-EHyClus-mean and FGRC, although less dispersed than EHyClus, achieve lower values.
-Furthermore, EHyClus demonstrates that over 50\% of its values exceed 0.96, a feat unmatched by any other methodology.
-Looking at the other methodologies, k-means-d1 and k-means-d2 display some outliers with high RI values; however, their mean results are not satisfactory.
-Similar behavior is observed with Funclust, which attains both high and low RI values, leading to a lower mean than the one achieved with EHyClus.
-Overall, EHyClus emerges as the methodology that consistently produces the most accurate results.
+Figures~\ref{DS4_firstdim} and~\ref{DS4_sndim} represent the original curves and first derivatives for the two dimensions of the data, that can be compared to those of DS3.

+EHyClus obtains its best RI when applying k-means with Euclidean distance to \textbf{MEI} and \textbf{MHI} over data, first and second derivatives of DS4 data (0.9703 mean RI).
+Table~\ref{DS4comp} shows that, now, EHyClus outperforms funHDDC (0.8886 mean RI).
+EHyClus-mean and FGRC also are two approaches obtaining similar values as those achieved with funHDDC.

+The distribution of RI for the nine methods, shown in Fig.~\ref{DS4_boxplot}, demonstrates that EHyClus is the best option, while funHDDC has the least dispersion.
+However, despite its higher dispersion, EHyClus produces much more accurate results than funHDDC in this case.

 In the combined analysis of DS3 and DS4, it is evident that distinct results arise depending on the model, despite their similar structures.
-In the case of DS3, FGRC emerges as the superior model, exhibiting a significant performance advantage over the others.
+In the case of DS3, funHDDC emerges as the superior procedure, exhibiting a significant performance advantage over the others.
 Conversely, in DS4, EHyClus takes the lead with a substantial margin compared to the other models.
-However, it is crucial to acknowledge that both strategies represent two highly effective approaches, with one outperforming the other in each respective dataset.
+However, it is crucial to acknowledge that both strategies represent two highly effective approaches, with one outperforming the other in each respective case.